 North American Assets and Administration

-It is increasingly common to find assets that originate from the USA or Canada when dealing with the administration of a person’s estate.
+It is becoming common to find assets that originate from the US or Canada when dealing with the administration of an estate.
 This is often due to changes in the corporate world, such as mergers or takeovers.
-For example, a UK investor who bought shares in Cadbury before 2010, might now have financial interests in Dr Pepper, Kraft and Mondelēz International, following a series of company buyouts.
+For example, a UK investor who bought shares in Cadbury before 2010, might now have interests in Dr Pepper, Kraft, Heinz and Mondelēz International, following a series of company buyouts.

-Our international team are experts on all aspects of North American and Canadian probate law and can provide all the advice and guidance you need when dealing with these assets.
+Our International Private Client team are experts in the administration of assets located in the US and Canada and can provide all the advice and guidance you need when dealing with these assets.

 Latest News & Blogs